Latin Monetary Union

-The Latin Monetary Union (LMU) was a 19th-century system that unified several European currencies into a single currency that could be used in all member states when most national currencies were still made out of gold and silver.
-It was established in 1865 and disbanded in 1927.
-Many countries minted coins according to the LMU standard even though they did not formally accede to the LMU treaty.
+The Monetary Convention of 23 December 1865 was a unified system of coinage that provided a degree of monetary integration among several European countries, initially Belgium, France, Italy and Switzerland, at a time when the circulation of banknotes in these countries remained relatively marginal.
+In early 1866, it started being referred to in the British press as the Latin Monetary Union, with intent to make clear that the United Kingdom would not join, and has been generally referred to under that name (union latine) and the acronym LMU since then.
+A number of countries minted coins according to the LMU standard even though they did not formally join the LMU.

+The LMU has been viewed as a forerunner of late-20th-century European monetary union but cannot be directly compared with it, not least since the LMU did not rely on any common institutions.
+Unlike the Scandinavian Monetary Union established a few years later, the Latin Monetary Union remained limited to coinage and never extended to paper money.
+That made the LMU increasingly less relevant, and it was quietly disbanded in 1926.

 History

 Preliminary context

 The LMU adopted the specifications of the French gold franc, which had been introduced by Napoleon I in 1803 and was struck in denominations of 5, 10, 20, 40, 50 and 100 francs, with the 20 franc coin (6.45161 g of .900 fine gold struck on a 21 mm planchet) being the most common.
 In the French system the gold franc was interchangeable with the silver franc based on an exchange ratio of 1:15.5, which was the approximate relative value of the two metals at the time of the law of 1803.